Below are a number of buyer frequently asked questions to help you with buying a property.

 The deposit is paid to the seller’s solicitor, usually within five days of the exchange of contracts.

-The mortgage will be requested from the lender by your solicitor.
-It usually takes around 4-5 working days for the lender to release the money being leant.
+The funds from your mortgage will be requested from the lender by your solicitor.
+It usually takes around 4-5 working days for the lender to release the money.
 Your solicitor will take this time into account when advising you of the earliest possible completion date.

-We recommend organising home and contents insurance shortly before you sign the contract.
-Hawes & Co has an Insurance Services department who offer a range of competitive products from a panel of lenders.
-To keep things easy, we’ll be in contact with you to discuss your needs.
-Don’t forget, you need all insurance policies to begin from the exchange of contract date.
+We recommend organising home and contents insurance shortly before you sign the contract and all insurance policies should begin from the exchange of contract date.

-You should also consider organising mortgage protection so that your family isn't pressured to meet your mortgage happen in the worst case scenario of illness or death.
-This should be arranged when you complete you mortgage application.
+You should also consider organising mortgage protection so that your family isn't pressured to cover your mortgage in the worst case scenario of illness or death.
+This should be arranged when you complete your mortgage application.

 After the sale is agreed, the seller's solicitor will draft a contract.
 Your solicitor will confirm the details of the property and perform searches.
 At the same time, your mortgage lender will need to conduct a mortgage valuation and send you a mortgage offer.
-Once all of this is complete, you will be ready to sign the completion date.
+Once all of this is complete, you will be ready to sign the contract and agree the completion date.

 The contract will detail specifically where and when you collect the keys and what time the seller has to vacate the property.
-The norm is that the seller must vacate the property by 12pm, and the keys collected from the seller's estate agent at 2pm.
+The seller is usually required to vacate the property by 12pm, and the keys collected from the seller's estate agent at 2pm.

 A list of fixtures and fittings will be agreed between the solicitors prior to the contract being signed.
-This sets out what they intend to remove and what they are prepared to include in the house price.
+This sets out what the seller intends to remove and what they are prepared to include in the house price.
 In some instances, they may offer items for sale for the purchaser to consider, and some contents can be offered for inclusion as part of the negotiation of the purchase price.